All Episodes

 How do you get you can't?

-There was no gay reverence.
+There was no gay river.

-He's just happy I sunk a putt, won the hole or what have you.
+He's just happy I sunk a putt, won the hole, or what have you.

-And here Brian Williams, apparently, I thought Brian Williams liked me, but apparently he doesn't anymore.
+These guys, and here Brian Williams, apparently, I thought Brian Williams liked me, but apparently he doesn't anymore.

 Because he's on Rock Center or whatever that show he has in prime time last night.